 Telephone: 0300 002 0010

-Our designated external Data Protection Officers are Dean Odell at Healthwatch Lincolnshire and Karen Ritchie at Healthwatch Derbyshire.
+Our designated external Data Protection Officers for Healthwatch contracts are Dean Odell at Healthwatch Lincolnshire and Karen Ritchie at Healthwatch Derbyshire.
 If you would like to make an objection to someone independent you can write to them at

 Healthwatch Lincolnshire, Unit 12, 1-2 North End, Swineshead, Lincs, PE20 3LR